Sarahxys/RNA-Seq/Differential Expression/Edge R.md

 ```
 rnaseqMatrix = data[,col_ordering]
 ```
-Here we filter the matrix and only retain the row that its row sum is greater than 1.
+Here we do some basic filtering before normalization.
+Trinity v2 edgeR script filters the matrix and only retain the row that its row sum is greater than 1.
 Each row contain expression read count for each transcript, if the read count is smaller than 1, the transcript is probably is not a real transcript or is not expressing.
+Trinity v4 edgeR script filters the matrix and only retain the row that its cpm-normalized count greater than 1 and the row sum of cmp-normalized count greater than 2.
 ```
+#v2
 rnaseqMatrix = rnaseqMatrix[rowSums(rnaseqMatrix)>=1,]
+#v4
+rnaseqMatrix = rnaseqMatrix[rowSums(cpm(rnaseqMatrix) > 1) >= 2,]
 ```
 Here we did two things.
 We first created a vector that contain "female_liver" 4 times and "male_liver" 4 times, which corresponds to the number number of samples that I have for each condition (female vs male).
 Then the function factor() is used to convert the vector into factor (categorized vectors).
 So in this case, "female_liver" will be category 1 and "male_liver" will be category 2 because f comes before m.
 In R’s memory, these factors are represented by numbers (1, 2, 3). **I dont fully understand factor but it seems like it is useful in grouping**
 ```